-a.
-Restore and Improve Bus Service County-wide.
-Last year the community assessment noted that the county bus service needed to be improved.
-This year 2014, the bus service needs to be reinstated to at least the services offered in

-2010.
-In 2012, the County increased the cost of bus fares, combining this with the 2011 reduction in bus routes and bus schedules has created a weakened bus system.
+- a.
+Restore the Tioga County bus service that was eliminated November 30, 2014.
+Since this date there has been NO bus service or public transportation available in Tioga County at all.
+This significantly reduces the ability of low income families to access employment and services. - b.
+Restore and Improve the Broome County bus service.
+In 2014 the community assessment noted that the county bus service needed to be improved.
+This year, 2015, the bus service still needs to be reinstated to at least the services offered in 2010.
+In 2012, the County increased the cost of bus fares, combining this with the 2011 reduction in bus routes and bus schedules created a weakened bus system.
 For many low income residents, employment options are limited by the availability of bus routes and the frequency of the bus schedules.
 Broome County did not have a strong bus schedule for second shift workers, had no schedule for third shift workers and a limited schedule for weekends.
 Many outlying regions in Broome County did not have a regular bus service at all.
 In 2014 the situation has not improved.
 The reductions created a loss of fundamental transportation services for our county and an added burden for our residents.

-b.
+c.
 Restore funding for the Wheels for Work program.
 The loss of OTDA funding for the Wheels for Work program has reduced the ability of families to move out of poverty by providing cars and repairs for low income working parents.